MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

     ![Set your anchor now button.](media/outline-page-3.PNG "Set your anchor now button")

-2. On the **Choose an anchor method** page, select **Select** for the **QR Code** anchor method.
+1. On the **Choose an anchor method** page, select **Select** for the **QR Code** anchor method.

     ![Select button for the QR Code anchor method.](media/qr-code-choose-method.PNG "Select button for the QR Code anchor method")

-3. In step 1 of the wizard, select **Download QR code** to create a PDF file that is named **Guides-QRCodeAnchor**.
+1. In step 1 of the wizard, select **Download QR code** to create a PDF file that is named **Guides-QRCodeAnchor**.
 This file includes the anchor that you will print in step 5.

     ![Download QR code button.](media/qr-code-download-button.PNG "Download QR code button")

     You can use the same QR code for any guide that uses a QR code anchor.

-4. On your computer, open the **Guides-QRCodeAnchor** file.
+1. On your computer, open the **Guides-QRCodeAnchor** file.

-5. Print the last page of the document on matte stock.
+1. Print the last page of the document on matte stock.
 (Glossy materials can affect scanning.)
 Bubble jet printers produce a better matte finish.

-6. Make sure that the printed anchor measures between 101 and 400 millimeters (mm) wide.
+1. Make sure that the printed anchor measures between 101 and 400 millimeters (mm) wide.
 (These figures are based on [Version 1 QR code recommendations](https://www.qrcode.com/en/about/version.html).)

-6. Attach the QR code anchor to a physical object in the real world, and then take a picture to help the operator find it.
+1. Attach the QR code anchor to a physical object in the real world, and then take a picture to help the operator find it.

-7. Go back to the **Anchor** wizard in the PC app, and then select **Next** two times.
+1. Go back to the **Anchor** wizard in the PC app, and then select **Next** two times.
 (You can skip step 2 of the wizard if you took a picture of the anchor placement in the previous step.)

-8. In step 3 of the wizard, select **Import** to import the picture that you took in step 6.
+1. In step 3 of the wizard, select **Import** to import the picture that you took in step 6.
 Then drag it to the **Import anchor placement photo** box.
 When you've finished, select **Next** to move to the next step.

+   > [!TIP]
+   > The filter is automatically set to **Images**, but you can change it.

     ![Import button.](media/qr-code-import-photo.PNG "Import button")

-9. In step 4 of the wizard, if you want to change the default instructions for the operator, select **Edit step card text**, and then enter your instructions.
+1. In step 4 of the wizard, if you want to change the default instructions for the operator, select **Edit step card text**, and then enter your instructions.
 When you've finished, select **Next** to move to the next step.

     ![Edit step card text button.](media/qr-code-operator-instructions.PNG "Edit step card text button")

-10. Put on your [!include[pn-hololens](../includes/pn-hololens.md)], open your guide, and then gaze at the QR code anchor to anchor the guide.
+1. Put on your HoloLens, open your guide, and then gaze at the QR code anchor to anchor the guide.

     ![Align HoloLens.](media/qr-code-align-hololens.PNG "Align HoloLens")